Can I add seafood to paella rice?

 To ensure the seafood in your paella is fresh and full of flavor, there are a few key tips to keep in mind.
 Firstly, purchase seafood from reputable sources or local fish markets that have a good reputation for quality.
 Look for vibrant and intact shells, clear and bright eyes in fish, and a fresh smell.
 Additionally, opt for seasonal seafood varieties to make the most of their natural flavors.
 Fresh seafood is the foundation of a delicious seafood paella.

-See also Can I serve paella rice with tapas?
+See also Can I make paella rice without vegetables?

 Another important tip is to check the texture of the seafood.
 Fresh seafood should have firm flesh that springs back when touched.
 Avoid seafood that feels mushy or slimy, as this can indicate that it is not fresh.